Alcoholics Anonymous in Guernsey

 Intergroup & service

-At about this time Guernsey Intergroup was established and was registered with GSO in 1991.
-The Guernsey Fellowship fairly quickly took on its present appearance with a fully functioning range of services and activities, including a telephone answering service, public information, liaison with hospitals, the prison, probation service, the Samaritans, local government agencies, and employers' organisations.
+From this time, the Guernsey Fellowship fairly quickly took on its present appearance with a fully functioning range of services and activities, including a telephone answering service, public information, liaison with hospitals, the prison, probation service, the Samaritans, local government agencies, and employers' organisations.
 More recently it has established an internet presence with its own website.

 More meetings were added over the years to meet demand.
 At various times during the 1990s groups have operated in Alderney and Sark but the small size of those islands has made it impossible to maintain a permanent presence there.
 The difficulty of providing for the occasional would-be newcomer in the smaller islands is a continuing concern.

 A Guernsey mini-Convention was held in 1995 and attracted 47 delegates, drawn from Guernsey and Jersey.
 Encouraged by this success, members organised the first Guernsey Convention in 1996 when exactly 100 AAs and friends attended, more than thirty travelling from mainland UK for the event.
 The Convention has since become an annual fixture with many visitors making the pilgrimage to share in fellowship with Guernsey AAs who have become firm friends.